GerbenJavado/LinkFinder/README.md

 - Relative URLs with atleast one slash (text/test.php)
 - Relative URLs without a slash (test.php)

 The output is given in HTML.
+[Karel_origin](https://twitter.com/karel_origin) has written a chrome extension for LinkFinder which can be found [here](https://github.com/GerbenJavado/LinkFinder/tree/chrome_extension).

 ## Screenshots